Neuronal tracing

-In broad sense, neuron tracing is more often related to digital reconstruction of a neuron's morphology from imaging data of above samples.
+In broad sense, neuron tracing is more often related to digital reconstruction of a neuron's morphology from imaging data of above samples or to the process of generating connectomes.

 Digital neuronal reconstruction and neuronal tracing

 Digital reconstruction or tracing of neuron morphology is a fundamental task in computational neuroscience.
 It is also critical for mapping neuronal circuits based on advanced microscope images, usually based on light microscopy (e.g. laser scanning microscopy, bright field imaging) or electron microscopy or other methods.
 Due to the high complexity of neuron morphology and often seen heavy noise in such images, as well as the typically encountered massive amount of image data, it has been widely viewed as one of the most challenging computational tasks for computational neuroscience.
 Many image analysis based methods have been proposed to trace neuron morphology, usually in 3D, manually, semi-automatically or completely automatically.
-There are normally two processing steps: generation and proof editing of a reconstruction.
+There are normally three processing steps: generation and proof editing, and annotating of a reconstruction.

 History

 The need to describe or reconstruct a neuron's morphology probably began in early days of neuroscience when neurons were labeled or visualized using Golgi's methods.
 Many of the known neuron types, such as pyramidal neurons and Chandelier cells, were described based on their morphological characterization.

 The first computer-assisted neuron reconstruction system, now known as Neurolucida, was developed by Dr. Edmund Glaser and Dr. Hendrik Van der Loos in the 1960s.

 Modern approaches to trace a neuron started when digitized pictures of neurons were acquired using microscopes.
 Initially this was done in 2D.
 Quickly after the advanced 3D imaging, especially the fluorescence imaging and electron microscopic imaging, there were a huge demand of tracing neuron morphology from these imaging data.
+To reconstruct 3D volumes of neurons, a popular method is serial section EM, in which the sample is sliced into thin layers and each slice is imaged, resulting in a voxel dataset.

+Modern neuronal tracing effort have been completed on voxel volumes with a resolution of up to 4 × 4 × 34 nm3 and database sizes of over 1.4 petabytes.